corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 The tool defaults mean that we will generate our output files in the same folder as the input schema file.

 > Notice that this is *not* the current working directory, so you can supply deep paths to the source file from wherevere you happen to be, without needing an explicit `--outputPath` on your command line.
-We've found that his minimizes the complexity of integrating this tool into a build process.
+We've found that this minimizes the complexity of integrating the tool into a build process.

 So we end up with the command.